Nancy Taylor Sackett

 MotherMary A Culver (1805-1854)

-Horace David Sackett, son of Hon Leverett Sackett and Mary A Culver, was born in 1843.1,2 He married at Hartford, ConnecticutG, on 15 January 1873, Ellen M Lyman.1 Ellen died aged 80 in North Hollywood, Los Angeles, CaliforniaG, on 21 June 1929.3
+Horace David Sackett, son of Hon Leverett Sackett and Mary A Culver, was born in Blandford, Hampshire County, MassachusettsG, on 29 December 1843.1,2,3 He died aged 74 in Hollywood, Los Angeles County, CaliforniaG, on 15 April 19183 and was buried at Angelus Rosedale Cemetery, Los Angeles, CaliforniaG.4 He married in Hartford, Hartford County, ConnecticutG, on 15 January 1873, Ellen M Lyman.1 Ellen died aged 80 in North Hollywood, Los Angeles, CaliforniaG, on 21 June 1929.5

-In 1850 Horace was living at Blandford, Hampden County, MassachusettsG, in the household of his parents Leverett and Mary, and was recorded in the census as Harris C Sackett, aged six and born in Massachusetts.4
+In 1850 Horace was living in Blandford, Hampden County, MassachusettsG, in the household of his parents Leverett and Mary, and was recorded in the census as Harris C Sackett, aged six and born in Massachusetts.6

 Children of Horace David Sackett and Ellen M Lyman